Purpose

 Communication & Distribution

-This policy will be housed on the College of Medicine Sharepoint, in the UME Admin common folder.
+This policy will be housed on the College of Medicine Sharepoint, in the UGME Admin common folder.
 It will also be housed in SAMC Sharepoint folder.
-This policy will be posted on College of Medicine website, under the Policies tab of the Students dropdown menu, as well as the policies tab of the Faculty Dropdown menu.
+This policy will be posted on College of Medicine website, under the Policies tab of the students dropdown menu, as well as the policies tab of the Faculty Dropdown menu.
 Any updates approved by SAMC will be distributed to the Year Chairs and all admin coordinators/support staff responsible for College of Medicine students across the province, who will distribute it to all faculty leads.

 Non-compliance